+In the sum above, the first part is the transition probability without mutation multiplied with the probability of no mutation, the second part is the probability that the selected type mutates to type $i$.
+When the probability of $j$-type to die is just ${n_j\over n}$ we end up with a Moran model, where the probability that $n_i$ becomes $n_i+1$ and $n_j$ becomes $n_j-1$ is

+It is easy to verify that a Markov chain with transition (\ref{transition}) satisfies the detailed balance equation with stationary distribution being (\ref{cnts}), where $\alpha_k$ is defined as in (\ref{ua}).
+There are surely other ways to specify mutation in Moran model so that (\ref{cnts}) is the stationary distribution.
+For $K=2$, one such example is in \cite{Ewens}: let $u_1$ be the probability that type $2$ mutates to 1 and $u_2$ be the probability that type 1 mutates to 2.
+Then the transition from $(n_1,n_2)$ to $(n_1+1,n_2-1)$ has probability

+and detailed balance equation with (\ref{cnts}) (with $\alpha_k$ being defined as in (\ref{ua})) is easy to verify (this is (3.58) in \cite{Ewens}).
+Other examples of Moran models without selection having (\ref{cnts}) as stationary distribution can be found in \cite{VoglClemente}, where the authors consider a discrete time version of so-called two-allele decoupled Moran model introduced in \cite{BaakeBialowons} (see also \cite{SchrempfHobolth}).
+In their model, the transition probability from $n_i$ and $n_j$ to $n_i+1$ and $n_j-1$ without selection is very close to (\ref{transition}):

+and the the detailed balance equation with (\ref{cnts}) is easy to to verify.
+In this case, $\alpha_i=nu_i$.
+A $K$-allele version of that model with transition matrix as in (\ref{decoupled}) is studied in \cite{EtheridgeGriffiths} and the stationary distribution (14) in \cite{EtheridgeGriffiths} is exactly (\ref{cnts}).
+Hence our breeding model largely incorporates mutation-drift version of Moran models, but it is much general, because the Dirichlet distribution is only one possible choice of prior measure $\pi$ in (\ref{fi}).

-Note that in this model, mutations only occur at birth, and -- importantly -- the distribution of mutations does not depend on the frequencies of different colours that are currently in the population; mutations are distributed according to a fixed prior distribution determined by the frequencies of `magic' balls in the urn.
-This is strictly less general than an alternative model in which breeding occurs as follows: a ball $x$ is sampled from the urn, and then a mutated ball $x^\dagger \sim P_M(\cdot \mid x )$ is conditionally sampled according to some mutation distribution $P_M$, and then $x$ and the new mutated ball $x^\dagger$ are both returned to the urn.
-But this alternative model would not necessarily be reversible, and we do not consider it further.
+Note that in our model, mutations only occur at birth, and -- importantly -- the distribution of mutations does not depend on the frequencies of different colors that are currently in the population; mutations are distributed according to a fixed prior distribution determined by the frequencies of `prior' balls in the urn.

-In our model, we count as a mutation any ball which results from a draw of a `magic' ball: this definition is consistent with an extension of our model to Dirichlet processes with continuous base distributions, which we intend to consider in future work.
+In our model, we count as a mutation any ball which results from a draw of a `{prior}' ball: this definition is consistent with an extension of our model to Dirichlet processes with continuous base distributions, which we intend to consider in future work.